-Critical use medical applications require devices and equipment that are protected from dust, chemical vapors, aerosol particles, airborne microbes and other contaminants that could compromise product quality, integrity and safety.
+Complex medical applications require devices and equipment that are protected from dust, chemical vapors, aerosol particles, airborne microbes, and other contaminants that could compromise product quality, integrity, and safety.

-Responsible injection molders providing services to medical manufacturers are obligated to adhere to stringent protocols, including clean rooms that are ISO 13485:2003-certified and 21 CFR 820-compliant—the prevailing standards for ongoing quality), MedAccred accreditation assures medical OEMs of an unparalleled benchmark of production and quality standards.
+Responsible injection molders providing services to medical manufacturers are obligated to adhere to stringent protocols.
+Beyond operating in clean rooms that are ISO 13485:2016-certified and 21 CFR 820-compliant (the prevailing standards for ongoing quality), MedAccred accreditation assures medical OEMs of an unparalleled benchmark of production and quality standards.

 Clean Room Classifications

-In addition to ISO and CFR standards, the clean room environments in which the injection molding process takes place are classified, typically into ISO 7 or ISO 8.
-Certification for the former verifies that the clean room contains 10,000 pollution particles per cubic meter, and the latter means the clean room is certified to 100,000 pollution particles per cubic foot.
+In addition to ISO and CFR standards, clean room injection molding environments are classified, typically into ISO 7 or ISO 8.
+Certification for the former verifies that the clean room contains 10,000 pollution particles per cubic foot, and the latter means the clean room is certified to 100,000 pollution particles per cubic foot.
 The type of clean room used for manufacturing is dictated by specific product and/or customer requirements.

 Clean Room Considerations

-Maintaining and regulating clean room protocol and, by extension, clean room certification for medical injection molding is comprehensive.
-Injection molders must pay strict attention to a number of variables in order to remain in compliance, including:
+Maintaining and regulating clean room protocol and, by extension, clean room certification and accreditation for medical injection molding are comprehensive.
+Clean room injection molders must pay strict attention to a number of variables in order to remain in compliance, including:

-- Quality control systems like HEPA filters and machine hoods that monitor, manage and remove particulates and dust that could otherwise cause the requisite number of pollution particles to fall out of specification for ISO 7 and ISO 8 clean room standards.
+- Quality control systems, such as HEPA filters and machine hoods, that monitor, manage, and remove particulates and dust that could otherwise cause the requisite number of pollution particles to fall out of specification for ISO 7 and ISO 8 clean room standards.

-- Requirements traceability for FDA-regulated implantable medical products that are intended to remain in the human body in excess of one year, non-implanted, life-supporting devices used outside of medical facilities, and all other critical-use products whose failure would also likely have serious, adverse health consequences.
+- Requirements traceability for FDA-regulated implantable medical products that are intended to remain in the human body in excess of one year, non-implanted, life-supporting devices used outside of medical facilities, and all other complex applications whose failure would also likely have serious, adverse health consequences.

-- Press operators must fully commit to the procedures within a clean room, as cutting corners is unacceptable.
-Plus, they must strictly adhere to wearing protective gear like gloves, gowns, masks and booties to protect clean room environments and the injection molded parts and products from contamination.
+- Machine operators must fully commit to the procedures within a clean room, as cutting corners is unacceptable.
+Plus, they must strictly adhere to wearing protective gear like gloves, gowns, masks and booties to protect clean room environments and the injection molded parts and components from contamination.

-Adhering to clean room practices and certifications is only one benefit of partnering with an experienced, ISO-certified injection molder.
-Find out more about specialized engineering and how to produce repeatable, defect-free injection molded components in our whitepaper, The Importance of Scientific Molding in Medical Device Manufacturing.
+The ability to adhere to clean room practices, certifications, and MedAccred accreditation standards is only one benefit of partnering with an experienced, ISO-certified clean room injection molder.
+Find out more about specialized engineering and how to produce repeatable, defect-free injection molded components in our white paper, The Importance of Scientific Molding in Medical Device Manufacturing.
 Click the button below to download your free copy.